ramdio12/Algonum_Smart_Contract/README.md

 </li>
 <li>
-    Without regNumGame, the global_players_count will always be incremented or increasing like local_play_count when a player(for example : Ben) enters the game for many times Subroutines in Smart Contracts and their uses
+    Without regNumGame, the global_players_count will always be incremented or increasing like local_play_count when a player(for example : Ben) enters the game for many times.
 </li>